 So, if you’re feeling like you’re alone on an island, here are a few tips to help you connect.

-I don't say this just because I'm a blogger and want you to read my posts (though that would be nice).
+I don’t say this just because I’m a blogger and want you to read my posts (though that would be nice).
 I say this because reading blogs was my first step to feeling connected.
 Reading blogs is what inspired me to start my own.
-Not only will you feel more connected, but your teaching will improve as you read about other teachers' ideas, brand-new music tech, and the latest research.
-You won't be hampered by only knowing what's going on in your region of the country.
-Click on the badge below to see some of the blogs I follow.
+Not only will you feel more connected, but your teaching will improve as you read about other teachers’ ideas, brand-new music tech, and the latest research.
+You won’t be hampered by only knowing what’s going on in your region of the country.
+Click HERE to visit Musicedblogs.com, and start reading!

 This seems obvious, but remains an important step in connecting with other music teachers.
 Attending conferences can be difficult when the school system you work for won’t pay for the fee, or in my situation, won’t allow you to take a professional day in order to go (even though I was willing to pay all the expenses).
 However, it’s important to make it a priority, every year, to attend either a local, state, or national conference.
 I always leave conferences feeling inspired to take on new challenges and experiment with new methods.

 I still remember the day that I was invited to join Pinterest (when it first started, you had to be invited by someone who was already a member).
-Since then, it's become the first site I visit when looking for organization tips or do-it-yourself projects for the classroom.
+Since then, it’s become the first site I visit when looking for organization tips or do-it-yourself projects for the classroom.
 Most of the amazing blogs I read, I first discovered on Pinterest.
-It's more than just crafts now-a-days.
-It's like a teacher's second (or third) home.
-Click on the picture below to join a collaborative board and see what other music teachers are pinning.
+It’s more than just crafts now-a-days.
+It’s like a teacher’s second (or third) home.
+Click HERE to see what I’ve been pinning lately.

 If you feel still feel like you’re alone on an island, send me an email (click the envelope at the top, right-hand corner of my blog).
 Maybe we can chat about music education, or the struggles of classroom management, or your obsession with coffee.
 Whatever it might be, just know that you’re not alone.